What is Sensory Integration Training?

 • Accommodations such as changes to the environment or routine

-An SI Practitioner may work with the client, their family, carers, school, other allied health professionals or employer.
-Together they create a ‘sensory diet’ for that specific client.
-A sensory diet is a recommended suite of activities and accommodations.
-These activities and accommodations can be carried where needed.
-This can be at work, at home, or at school.
-The goal is to help give that individual the sensory input they need.
+An SI Practitioner may work with the client, their family, carers, school, other allied health professionals or employer to develop a set of sensory supports tailored to that individual.
+These supports — a combination of activities and accommodations — can be used at home, at school, or at work to help the person access the sensory input they need.

 You can search the SI Practitioners' Register for therapists with sensory integration qualifications.
 These therapists have qualified via SIE's UK-university-accredited MSc in SI pathway.